GuzhongChen/ILTransR/README.md

 ### Dataset

 You can download the original Pubchem coumpound database [here](ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound/).
 The IL-like dataset for pre-training can be found in `data/pubchem_illike_100.csv`.
-All the IL propertes datasets for fine-tuning are saved in 'datasets/il properties'.
+All the IL propertes datasets for fine-tuning are saved in `datasets/il properties`.

 ### Pre-training